The Field Guide to Community Service

 (650) 289-5400

-Avenidas helps older adults to be as active, engaged and healthy as possible through programs related to wellness, learning, leisure, technology, community and more.
+Avenidas helps older adults to be as active, engaged and healthy as possible throughout their lives by providing relevant services and programs.

 Catholic Charities of Santa Clara County